-The Census Bureau is about to begin its once-a-decade count of the population, and crooks and scam artists are already attempting to take advantage of trusting individuals and businesses.
+The Census Bureau conducts its count of the population once a decade, and crooks and scam artists attempt to take advantage of trusting individuals and businesses.
 The best way to protect yourself is to know how to recognize both real and fake census workers.

 The Miami-Dade police report that bogus Census takers have entered victim’s homes and asked for personal information that the Census does not ask for, such as social security numbers.
 These crooks often ask to use the restroom or for a glass of water, which distracts the victim while the crooks go to other parts of the house to steal cash and jewelry.

 The Miami-Date police further report that mass e-mails are being sent out by crooks pretending to be part of the Census.
 This is known as “phishing,” which is described as the criminally fraudulent process of attempting to acquire sensitive information such as usernames, passwords, social security numbers, bank account or credit card details by masquerading as a trustworthy entity – like a Census taker – in an electronic communication.

 Law enforcement agencies in other states have put out similar warnings to their residents.

 Small business owners should be aware of these scams, as businesses as well as individuals have been contacted by the bogus Census takers.
 The U.S. Census Bureau conducts a variety of censuses and surveys of households and businesses during the year in addition to the once-a-decade census.
 The crooks know this and take advantage of it.

 The U.S. Census Bureau states that they use a workforce of trained federal employees to conduct their household and business surveys.
 The federal employees conduct the surveys via telephone, the mail and face-to-face interviews.

 The Better Business Bureau (BBB) advises you to be cooperative but cautious.
 The BBB reports that 140,000 Census workers will count every person in the United States and will gather information about every person living at each address including name, age, gender, race and other relevant data.